juhasev/sample-ninja-help/rewards-tremendous.md

 To change the environment or replace the API key later, open Configure again and flip the **Replace credentials** switch.
 Leaving the switch off keeps your stored key unchanged.

 > Sandbox mode connects to the Tremendous "testflight" environment where orders never draw real funds.
-The TestFlight environment is completely separate from your live account — create a separate account and API key at **testflight.tremendous.com**.
+The TestFlight environment is completely separate from your live account.

 > Do not use the sandbox mode in production.
 Sandbox rewards are not real and panelists would receive nothing of value.